5.2. Recycling: open-loop versus closed-loop thinking

 There are two major stages in recycling strategy: collection and processing.
 Both may consume resources and limit the process efficiency.
 The main recyclables are metals, plastics, glass, paper, and wood.
 Those materials are common in consumer products, so the public needs to be involved in the process.
 Public acceptance is important for the success of recollection of those recyclable materials (for example, public awareness and availability of collection points in public places plays a role – see image above).
 At the stage of processing, the question of recyclability is often related to the product design.
 How difficult and expensive is it to retrieve those materials from the product?
 You need to get those materials separated in a pure form in order to make them reusable in the same or new products.

-Recycling indeed helps to save energy, resources, and prevent greenhouse gas emissions.
-How substantial are those benefits?
-Let us look at some numbers.
-The Popular Mechanics website compares recycling rates for aluminum, glass, newsprint, and some plastics, and links those data to market trends.
+Recycling indeed helps to save energy, resources, and prevent greenhouse gas emissions on the lifecycle scale.
+You can look up more numbers on the Popular Mechanics website which compares recycling rates for aluminum, glass, newsprint, and some plastics, and links those data to market trends.

 As seen from this information, an important factor responsible of viability of recycling business is the cost of the new material production.
 For example, production of virgin aluminum by bauxite mining is so energy-demanding that recycling of drink cans is very economically attractive.
 On the contrary, glass recycling, while technically simple, does not bring such high benefits, just because making new glass from silica sand is a relatively cheap technology.